 Put your hair up and a bit of lippy wouldn’t go amiss either.
 If you look nice when you try stuff on, you’re more likely to feel better about yourself in anything you try on except for the items that are really grim.

 Chuck those out straight away.
-If you can rope in an honest friend, that’d be great, but not everyone wants to prance around in front of their bessie in just their knickers.
+If you can rope in an honest friend, that’d be great.
+However, not everyone wants to prance around in front of their bessie in just their knickers.

-A wardrobe consultant, however, does this for a living and will be honest with you in what does and doesn’t make you look fabulous.
-Just give me a call and let me help you out of your wardrobe rut.
+A wardrobe consultant, however, does this for a living and will be honest with you on what does and doesn’t make you look fabulous.

-In the real world, of course, we can’t just chuck out all of our clothes that don’t make us feel amazing, because some of us may be left with feck all to wear over our scanties.
+In the real world, of course, we can’t just chuck out all of our clothes that don’t make us feel amazing.
+As a matter of fact, this is because some of us may be left with feck all to wear over our scanties.

-You may have to go halfway and accept that you don’t look amazing in those trousers, but once you’ve recognized that you can find the perfect pair to replace them and then ditch them.
+You may have to go halfway and accept that you don’t look amazing in those trousers.
+Nevertheless, there comes a moment when you know that you can find the perfect pair to replace them and then ditch them.

-Once you’ve packed away your out of season pieces, there is a huge possibility that you will forget you have them.
+Once you pack away your out of season pieces, there is a huge possibility that you will forget you have them.

-This may sound ridiculous but if you randomly stuff wardrobes and suitcases without of season items, you will have completely forgotten where you’ve put them by the time you need them.
+This may sound ridiculous but if you randomly stuff wardrobes and suitcases (read also How to Pack Your Suitcase) without of season items, you may completely forget where you’ve put them by the time you need them.